ashukrishna100/ashutosh_krishna_portfolio/README.md

 - “Rapid Gen AI Platform” concept, leveraging reusable infrastructure to achieve quick Gen AI deployment with ~50% cost reductions; won Siemens Ideation challenge.

 ### Senior Data Scientist, Boston Consulting Group (08/2021–07/2023)

+#### **GENDER BIAS PRESCRIPTIVE ANALYSIS**

+**Project Background**
+The organization seeks measurable ways to identify and address gender bias issues in pay.
+The objective is to determine actionable interventions that reduce bias and foster inclusivity while ensuring that their effectiveness is validated before full-scale implementation.

+**Goal**
+- Use advanced statistical models to identify whether any gender bias exists in pay.
+- If a bias is found, propose possible intervention strategies based on a data-driven approach.

+**Roles & Responsibilities**
+Data Scientist – Responsible for Data Analysis, Model Selection, Model Fine-tuning, Interpretation of Results, and Data Storytelling.

+**Solution Concept**
+- Performed advanced data processing and analysis, including correlation analysis, cleaning, and data transformation.
+- Employed Causal Inference using Propensity Score Matching (PSM) to isolate the effect of gender on pay.
+- Utilized a Monte Carlo Simulation Model to evaluate outcomes and risks associated with different intervention strategies.

+**Impact**
+Findings were presented to the HR Leadership team and subsequently incorporated into their strategic planning slides

 - Built end-to-end Data pipeline for DWER Australia for seamless Data Migration & Data Integration on AWS.
 - Developed an Agglomerative Hierarchical Clustering Model for conducting Environment Impact Assessment, expediting Project Approval process, recommending mitigation strategies; significantly reducing approval timelines by weeks.
 - Implemented a scalable Light GBM Classification model to effectively reduce Return Rate and Optimize the Supply Chain operations at PepsiCo, facilitated the development of targeted intervention strategies, resulting in a downward trend in return rates.